-- a) Former Broads Hotel Cottage site is allocated for A3 and A4 land uses (land use class order 1987 as amended).
-Retail and an element of residential, in particular affordable housing, may be acceptable. - b) Former Waterside Rooms is allocated for A3 and A4 land uses (land use class order 1987 as amended).
+- b) Former Waterside Rooms is allocated for A3 and A4 land uses (land use class order 1987 as amended).
 Retail and an element of residential, in particular affordable housing, may be acceptable. - c) Building next to the King's Head pub is allocated for holiday accommodation.

-With regards to the former Waterside Rooms and the building next to the King's Head, the Authority would welcome a comprehensive scheme that covers both areas in order to deliver a mixed use scheme that takes advantage of this waterside location within the centre of the village and offers environmental and visual improvements.
+With regard to the former Waterside Rooms and the building next to the King's Head, the Authority would welcome a comprehensive scheme that covers both areas to deliver a mixed use scheme that takes advantage of this waterside location within the centre of the village and offers environmental and visual improvements.